Historical Statistics of the United States

 - Graphing Tables

-- Favorites features (save tables, save searches)
+- Favorites features (save tables, save searches).

 The U.S. Census Bureau provides details of 1790-2010 census collection and methodology on this page.

 Current EUI members can access Historical Statistics of the United states via the HSUS Catalogue record.
 Series can be located via the search, browse and index functions.
 Statistics in HSUS are organised in tables, grouped by topic and date range.
-Series titles are at the head of each table.

 Customised graphs and tables can be generated by combining data from mulitple series: